api3dao/oev-docs/docs/dapps/oev-rewards/dapp-id.md

 | 1       | API3 Market (default) | All networks       |
 | 2       | MyPlaceholderDapp     | Ethereum (1)       |
 | 3       | MyPlaceholderDapp     | Gnosis Chain (100) |

-## Usage by the OEV searcher

-OEV searchers need to know the dApp ID of the dApp they are searching for to place and pay for bids.